Argiope pulchella

 Argiope pulchella is a species of the orb-weaver spider family, Araneidae.
-It ranges from India to China and can be found on Java.
+Its range extends from India to China, Indochina, and Sumatra.
 It is a synanthropic species, often living in habitats associated with humans.

 Description

 The female is larger than the male, being 8 to 10 mm while the male is 4 to 6 mm.
 The female cephalothorax is slightly longer than it is wide and is clad in a white, silky pubescence.
 The two central eyes are surrounded by black rings and are situated on a prominent tubercle.
 The chelicerae are brown and rather small.
 The legs are long and robust, clad with spines and hairs and banded in brown and yellow.
 The abdomen is pentagonal, overlaps the cephalothorax a little and is slightly longer than it is wide.
 The dorsal surface is pubescent and is bright yellow in color with three horizontal black bands.
 The ventral surface is brown with two longitudinal white patches.
 The male has a more drab appearance, having a dark brown cephalothorax and lacking the stripes found in the female.